denisidoro/remacro/README.md

 ## Usage

-With this tool it's possible to generate a superset of markdown, so that you don't want to repeat yourself.
+With this tool it's possible to generate a superset of markdown, so that you don't repeat yourself.

 It also works for any plain-text content, so it's able to expand source code as well.